 We primarily use the Jigsaw Programme as it offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children's learning in this vital curriculum area.
-We have supplemented the Jigsaw scheme of work with other resources that we feel enhance our educational offer, such as the Debt aware programme for money/finance education in year 4/5/6; Confident Me and Confident Mini through school for supporting mental health and wellbeing; National Online safety platform for online safety and charities such as the NSPCC for the Speak Out Stay Safe/ Pants rule and British Red Cross for safeguarding and first aid.
+We have supplemented the Jigsaw scheme of work with other resources that we feel enhance our educational offer, such as, Growth Mindset, the Confident Me and Confident Mini supporting mental health and wellbeing; the NSPCC for the Speak Out Stay Safe/ Pants rule, First Aid, Lancashire Mind- resilience programme and Fire and Road safety.

 The overview of the programme can be seen on the school website.